0xricoard/0xricoard/README.md

 ### Hi there 👋

-- I am student at STMIK Widya Pratama Pekalongan
+- I am student at IWIMA
 - 📫 How to reach me: https://muhammadri.co